tagae/bash-on/README.md

     source "$(dirname "$(readlink "$0" || echo "$0")")/lib/modules.sh"

-This mechanism will resolve at most one level of symlink indirection.
+This mechanism will resolve at most one level of symlink indirection, which is sufficient in most cases.